ipld/ipld/schemas/authoring-guide.md

 ## Naming Types

 By convention, type names should begin with a capital letter although this requirement is not strict.
-Type names must only contain contain printable ASCII characters excluding space and punctuation other than underscores and the first character should be a letter.
+Type names must only contain alphanumeric ASCII characters and underscores, and the first character should be a letter.
 A strict regular expression for type names would be: `[a-zA-Z][a-zA-Z0-9_]*`.
 A regular expression following convention would be: `[A-Z][a-zA-Z0-9_]*`.

 Camel case with an upper case first character is recommended.
 Underscore `_` should be used sparingly. `ThisIsRecommend`, `This_Not_So_Much`, `Thisisnotrecommended`, `neitherIsThis`.